slateci/slate-catalog/incubator/jupyter-notebook/jupyter-notebook/README.md

 Alternatively, if you have a JupyterLab password hash you'd like to use, you can just add it to the config file under Jupyter>Password.
 This is only useful for users who have access to another Jupyter Lab as the hashed password generation needs a Jupyter function called "notebook.auth.security.passwd()".

-Once your done with this part, the configuration would look like:
+Once you're done with this part, the configuration would look like:

 	Jupyter:
      NB_USER: 'slate'